DimiConstantin/Asynchronous-Web-Server/README.md

 > It can be reorganized as desired, as long as all the requirements of the assignment are implemented.

-## Testing and Grading
+## Testing

 The testing is automated.
 Tests are located in the `tests/` directory.

-To test your implementation, do the following steps:
+To test the implementation, do the following steps:

 - Run the `make` command inside the `skel/` directory and make sure it compiles with no errors and that the `aws` executable is generated.
 - Run the `make check` command in the `tests/` directory.